areeseb/areeseb.github.io/mapmatching.md

     Hidden Markov Models are often used for the GPS trace/road network format.
 In this case, the sequence of points in a GPS trace are the observations and road segments in the network are the hidden states.
 The matched series of road segments in the network is the set of states with the most likely transitions (series of road segments) based on the observations (gps trace).

-For a few good examples of modern map matching see:
+For a few good examples of modern map matching using HMMs see:

 :   Saki, S., Hagen, T. A Practical Guide to an Open-Source Map-Matching Approach for Big GPS Data.
 SN COMPUT.
 SCI.
 3, 415 (2022). https://doi.org/10.1007/s42979-022-01340-5